-On 1 September 2015, amendments to Personal Data Law will come into effect that require any personal data of Russian citizens to be stored within the territory of the Russian Federation.
-Since all our data centers used to store such personal data are located in the Russian Federation, we do not expect to be impacted by this requirement.
+On September 1, 2015, amendments to Personal Data Law became effective that require any personal data of Russian citizens to be stored within the territory of the Russian Federation.
+Since all our data centers used to store such personal data are located in the Russian Federation, we are not impacted by this requirement.